The Real Housewives of Beverly Hills season 5

 The fifth season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from November 18, 2014 to April 21, 2015, and is primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kim Richards, Kyle Richards, Lisa Vanderpump, Brandi Glanville, Yolanda Foster, Eileen Davidson and Lisa Rinna.
 The season consisted of 23 episodes.

-This was the final season for both Kim Richards and Brandi Glanville.
+This season marked the final regular appearances for both Kim Richards and Brandi Glanville.

 The season's executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 Production and crew

 The Real Housewives of Beverly Hills was officially renewed for a fifth season in April 2014 The renewal was later confirmed by both Vanderpump and Kyle Richards confirming their return to the series, as well as filming to commence in June 2014.

 Early in the month of November 2014, the full cast, premiere date and trailer were officially announced.

 The season premiere "Guess Who's Coming to the White Party?" was aired on November 18, 2014, while the nineteenth episode "The Party's Over" served as the season finale, and was aired on March 24, 2015.